pemcg/manageiq-automation-howto-guide/chapter15/provisioning_profile.md

 ###Schema

-The Provisioning Profile schema contains a number of Attributes, Relationships and Methods, as shown...
+The Provisioning Profile schema contains a number of Attributes, Relationships and Methods, as shown:
 <br>

 ![screenshot](images/screenshot1.png?)

 <br>
-Each of these is selected using a _Message_, and the Attributes are propagated up to $evm.root in the Provisioning operation using _Collect_...
+Each of these is selected using a _Message_, and the Attributes are propagated up to $evm.root in the Provisioning operation using _Collect_, as follows:
 <br> <br>

 ![screenshot](images/screenshot5.png)